jadeohl/linkmd/README.md

 # linkmd
-Browser extension to create a markdown link with quoted text
+Browser extension to create a markdown link of the current page with quoted text.